 As discussed earlier in this post, CAT tools can help keep translation costs at bay.
 To get the most out of these powerful tools, you will need a translation memory—a database that stores segments from the original file, paired with their translations in the target language.

 A translation memory is especially useful for documents that are updated on a regular basis.
 For example, your company’s annual report, or a product catalogue will contain similar language each year.
 With a translation memory, the CAT tool will identify translations that can be a possible match, and the linguist will then make necessary edits.
-As a bonus, this also accelerates the translation process.
+As a bonus, this also accelerates the translation process and reduces delivery time.

 It may be tempting to get a head start on the translation process by submitting a draft version of your content.

 But what happens when the final draft is approved—with significant changes in place?